Director, State of the Rockies Project

 Associate Professor, Associate Chair of the Organismal Biology and Ecology Department

 Shane Heschel is a professor in the Organismal Biology and Ecology Department whose research interests include physiological ecology of plant populations, particularly in stressful environments (such as drought and UV); he examines how physiological mechanisms of stress tolerance evolve as well as how environmental factors drive the local extinction of plant populations.
 Shane spends his free time enjoying blues guitar, baseball, pie, and botany.

-Associate Professor, Director of the Environmental Program
+Associate Professor, Environmental Studies Program

 Miroslav 'Miro' Kummel is a professor in the Environmental Program and a population ecologist whose research connects the boundaries of mathematics, biology, and climatology.
 Miro's research focuses on two distinct but related topics in spatial ecology.
 In the foothills of the Rocky Mountains, Miro studies self-organization and emergent properties in spatial population dynamics of aphids, ants, and ladybugs.